« Cédric is one of the most talented musicians I know.

 Cédric Hanriot

-Cédric Hanriot is a pianist, composer, arranger, sound designer, and music producer.
-Winner of prestigious scholarships and international awards, Hanriot is known worldwide for his collaborations with Herbie Hancock, Terri Lyne Carrington, Ibrahim Maalouf, Donny McClaslin, Erik Truffaz, and other big names in the jazz world.
+Cédric Hanriot is a pianist, composer, arranger, sound designer, and producer whose singular artistic voice has earned him international recognition.
+A recipient of several prestigious grants and international awards, he has collaborated with major figures of jazz and contemporary music, including Herbie Hancock, Terri Lyne Carrington, Ibrahim Maalouf, Donny McCaslin, and Erik Truffaz, among many others.

 Performance credits